In This Guide

 - Screws and caddies: some laptops need a bracket or spacer.

-- For desktops, a cheap M.2 to PCIe adapter can add NVMe to older boards that support it for data (boot support varies).
+Search your model number for drive specs and service manual.
+Some ultra-thin laptops have soldered storage.
+In that case, use external storage or professional help.
+For desktops, a cheap M.2 to PCIe adapter can add NVMe to older boards that support it for data (boot support varies).

 Laptop SSD upgrade jobs in suburbs like Chermside, Carindale, and Indooroopilly are often quick.
 Desktops in Logan or Redlands are even faster with easy access and better airflow.